ageller/IntroToBokeh/README.md

 If you don't have Python or Bokeh installed on your computer, but want to run the notebook, you can use the [version on Google colab linked here.](https://colab.research.google.com/drive/1ByHW4y21BJui69NcnRDXaz0UDzq-hdTD?usp=sharing)

+A live version of the plot from this workshop is available [here](https://ageller.github.io/IntroToBokeh/scatterSelect.html).

 If you need a multi-dimensional data set to explore, you can look [here.](https://github.com/ageller/IDEAS_FSS-Vis/tree/master/datasets)